Brazilian Elodea

 Habitat and Origin

-Brazilian Elodea is originally from South America, and was introduced to North America through the aquarium trade as a oxygenator and decorative plant for aquariums.
+Brazilian elodea is originally from South America, and was introduced to North America through the aquarium trade as an oxygenator and decorative plant for aquariums.

 Ecological: